pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the organizer page tab, showing the following options: Header image, Use header image in its full size, Use header image also for events without an individually uploaded logo, Homepage text in multiple languages.
 The "public profile" button in the top bar is highlighted.](../assets/screens/organizer/organizer-page-public-profile.png)

-Switching to the "organizer page" tab at the top allows us to add our logo and customize our shop's interface colors.
+Switching to the "Organizer page" tab at the top allows us to add our logo and customize our shop's interface colors.

 Clicking the :btn-icon:fontawesome-regular-eye:Public profile: button in the bar at the top takes us to a preview of the organizer page from the customers' perspective.
 An organizer page created with pretix Hosted will by default be located at https://pretix.eu/[OrganizerShortForm]/.